Student Code of Conduct and Resolution Procedures

 Investigation Resolution Method

-This process is designed to provide a fair and equitable resolution process as required under Title IX of the Higher Education Amendments of 1972, and it may also be used in cases where the Dean of Student Affairs (or designee) determines it is appropriate.
-All cases involving allegations of violation 2 (sexual or gender-based misconduct), as well any as other situations the Dean of Student Affairs deems appropriate (such as when the risk of retaliation appears high or personal victimization is alleged of occurring) will be resolved through the investigation resolution process.
+This process is designed to provide a fair and equitable resolution process as required under Title IX of the Higher Education Amendments of 1972, and it may also be used in cases where the Dean of Students (or designee) determines it is appropriate.
+All cases involving allegations of violation 2 (sexual or gender-based misconduct), as well any as other situations the Dean of Students deems appropriate (such as when the risk of retaliation appears high or personal victimization is alleged of occurring) will be resolved through the investigation resolution process.
 Investigators and hearing officers involved in this process are trained on the student conduct process and also receive additional training including both annual training on issues related to crimes of sexual violence and how to conduct an investigation and resolution process that protects the safety of victims and promotes accountability as well as specialized training on:

 - How to conduct and document adequate, reliable, and impartial investigations